Scotch & Soda (clothing): Expansion

-Takeover and bankruptcy
+Bankruptcy

 On 11 May 2023, brand management firm Bluestar Alliance, which also owns Bebe Stores, Hurley International, Justice and Brookstone, completed the acquisition of the company.
 A week before the Bluestar Alliance agreed to acquire it for an undisclosed sum, Scotch & Soda filed for bankruptcy in the Netherlands on 20 March 2023.

 In June 2024, Scotch & Soda Europe also filed for bankruptcy, blaming continual losses as a result.
 The company planned to keep its stores open for the time being.
 However in August 2024, Scotch & Soda Germany also filed for bankruptcy and announced to close all of their 40 stores within the same week.

+Re-Opening

 In June 2024, Scotch & Soda relaunched online in Europe with a new e-commerce operator, United Legwear and Apparel.